r-rocha/jsPsych-in-Qualtrics/mkdocs/audio-test.md

 Before running an auditory task (like mood induction or dual n-back), you should make sure participants can listen to sound.
 To do so, I made a quick audio test using jsPsych.
 You can first try the test by clicking [HERE](https://kywch.github.io/Mood-Induction_jsPsych/audio-test-demo.html).

-I put the working codes into the [Mood Induction repository](https://github.com/kywch/Mood-Induction_jsPsych).
+I uploaded the working codes on the [Mood Induction repository](https://github.com/kywch/Mood-Induction_jsPsych).
 You can either directly use these files or fork this repository to customize.

 This tutorial consists of two parts.
 (1) I will first explain how you can [embed the Audio Test in Qualtrics](audio-test.md#embedding-the-quick-audio-test-into-qualtrics).
 (2) I will then [explain the experiment code](audio-test.md#explaining-the-code).